ddttom/doc2web/user-manual.md

 - Contains styles extracted from the document
 - Implements DOCX styling in web-friendly format
 - Linked from the HTML file
+- Includes specific styles for TOC and hierarchical lists

 ### Images Folder